Archdiocese of Tunis

 The Archdiocese of Tunis is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Tunis, Tunisia.
 It was founded on 10 November 1884 under the name "Archdiocese of Carthage", with territory corresponding to that of the then French protectorate of Tunisia.
 On 9 July 1964, it became a territorial prelature under the ecclesiastical title of Prelature of Tunis.
 It was made a diocese, keeping the name of Tunis, on 31 May 1995, and raised to the rank of archdiocese on 22 May 2010.

 The Cathedral of St. Vincent de Paul is the cathedral of the archdiocese of Tunis.

 History

 Background: ancient see of Carthage

-The ancient see of Carthage, which is now a titular see, was much less extensive than the archdiocese of Tunis.
+The ancient see of Carthage, which is now a titular see, was much less extensive than the modern archdiocese of Tunis.
 The territory of the archdiocese is coterminous with that of Tunisia, and thus corresponds approximately to that of the entire Roman provinces of Africa Proconsularis (Zeugitana) and Byzacena.
 The ancient diocese was only one of many bishoprics within the former of these Roman provinces.
 On the other hand, the archdiocese does not enjoy the influence that the ancient diocese had over a large number of bishoprics in an area, encompassing not only today's Tunisia but also much of Algeria.

+The bishop of Tunis (episcopus Tuneiensis) was separate from the bishop of Carthage; known bishops included Lucianus, who attended the 411 Council of Carthage, and Sextilianus, sent by the bishop of Carthage to the Second Council of Constantinople in 553.
+In Pope Gregory VII's reign, a new bishop of Tunis had to be sent to Rome for consecration as there were not the necessary three bishops available near Carthage.
+Older sources identify Tunis with Tunnuna, the see of chronicler Victor of Tunnuna.